Lymah123/Hactoberfest2023/README.md

 Oct 12: I worked on a PR.
 I submitted a PR.
 I resolved merge conflicts on a PR.
 I made changes to the suggestion I received on a PR.

-Oct13: I started working on adding to OpenSauced pizza-verse.
+Oct 13: I started working on adding to OpenSauced pizza-verse.

-Oct14: I added a regional pizza recipe to OpenSuced pizza-verse.
+Oct 14: I added a regional pizza recipe to OpenSuced pizza-verse.
 I added how to make Nigerian pizza.
 I made changes to the suggestions on the PR.

+Oct 15: I got a PR merged.
+I raised an issue on Repo.